 But I do believe my party thinks this was the best part of the experience was the go-carts.

-You can also play an 18 Hole mini-golf.
-You start at the bottom floor and make your way up.
+You can also play an 18 Hole mini-golf starting at the bottom floor and to the upper levels.
 You end up on the third floor.
 Just like most mini-golf they have challenging shots you have to maneuver.
 It was fun to play mini-golf.
 The putting area is indoors of Cooter’s Place.

 You also got to pick which ball you used playing mini-golf and the putter you used.
 They had all kinds.
 My daughter enjoyed it because she got a camo golf ball to play with.